The Blackstone Group Inc. (NYSE:BX) Shares Sold by Ziegler Capital Management LLC

 Ziegler Capital Management LLC trimmed its stake in The Blackstone Group Inc. (NYSE:BX) by 55.4% during the first quarter, according to its most recent filing with the Securities & Exchange Commission.
 The fund owned 63,711 shares of the asset manager’s stock after selling 78,985 shares during the quarter.
 Ziegler Capital Management LLC’s holdings in The Blackstone Group were worth $4,748,000 at the end of the most recent quarter.

-In other The Blackstone Group news, Vice Chairman Hamilton E. James sold 140,351 shares of the business’s stock in a transaction dated Friday, May 7th.
-The stock was sold at an average price of $90.24, for a total value of $12,665,274.24.
-Following the completion of the sale, the insider now owns 921,053 shares of the company’s stock, valued at $83,115,822.72.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+In related news, Vice Chairman Hamilton E. James sold 140,351 shares of the business’s stock in a transaction dated Friday, May 7th.
+The stock was sold at an average price of $90.24, for a total transaction of $12,665,274.24.
+Following the completion of the transaction, the insider now owns 921,053 shares of the company’s stock, valued at approximately $83,115,822.72.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
 Also, major shareholder Blackstone Group Inc sold 2,370,632 shares of the business’s stock in a transaction dated Wednesday, March 24th.
 The stock was sold at an average price of $37.00, for a total value of $87,713,384.00.
 The disclosure for this sale can be found here.
 Insiders sold 2,623,334 shares of company stock valued at $110,355,188 in the last ninety days.
 Insiders own 1.00% of the company’s stock.

 The Blackstone Group (NYSE:BX) last announced its quarterly earnings results on Wednesday, April 21st.
 The asset manager reported $0.96 earnings per share for the quarter, topping analysts’ consensus estimates of $0.72 by $0.24.
 During the same period last year, the firm posted $0.46 earnings per share.
-As a group, sell-side analysts forecast that The Blackstone Group Inc. will post 2.45 earnings per share for the current fiscal year.
+As a group, research analysts expect that The Blackstone Group Inc. will post 2.45 EPS for the current fiscal year.

 The business also recently declared a quarterly dividend, which will be paid on Monday, May 10th.
 Shareholders of record on Monday, May 3rd will be given a $0.82 dividend.
 The ex-dividend date of this dividend is Friday, April 30th.
 This represents a $3.28 dividend on an annualized basis and a dividend yield of 3.64%.
 The Blackstone Group’s dividend payout ratio is currently 141.99%.

 A number of brokerages have recently weighed in on BX.
 BMO Capital Markets lifted their price target on The Blackstone Group from $63.00 to $72.00 and gave the company a “market perform” rating in a report on Thursday, January 28th.
-Piper Sandler began coverage on The Blackstone Group in a report on Thursday, January 14th.
+Credit Suisse Group lifted their price target on The Blackstone Group from $72.00 to $78.00 and gave the company an “outperform” rating in a report on Thursday, January 28th.
+Zacks Investment Research upgraded The Blackstone Group from a “hold” rating to a “strong-buy” rating and set a $100.00 price target on the stock in a report on Tuesday, April 27th.
+Piper Sandler started coverage on The Blackstone Group in a report on Thursday, January 14th.
 They set an “overweight” rating and a $71.00 price target on the stock.
-Argus lifted their price target on The Blackstone Group from $82.00 to $100.00 and gave the company a “buy” rating in a report on Monday, May 3rd.
-Oppenheimer reiterated a “market perform” rating on shares of The Blackstone Group in a report on Wednesday, March 24th.
-Finally, Barclays lifted their price target on The Blackstone Group from $75.00 to $85.00 and gave the company an “overweight” rating in a report on Monday, April 19th.
+Finally, Morgan Stanley lifted their price objective on The Blackstone Group from $90.00 to $98.00 and gave the company an “overweight” rating in a research report on Thursday, April 29th.
 Five analysts have rated the stock with a hold rating, eight have issued a buy rating and one has issued a strong buy rating to the company’s stock.
 The stock currently has an average rating of “Buy” and an average target price of $76.83.

 The Blackstone Group Profile